Temperley-Lieb K-matrices: Conclusion

 \section{Conclusion}

-In this work we have presented the normal $N$ by $N$ reflection $K$-matrices for the vertex models built from representationsof the { TL} algebras associated with quantum group ${\cal U}_{q}[X_{n}]$ for the affine Lie algebras $X_{n}=sl(2)$, $so(2n+1)$, $sp(2n)$ and $so(2n)$. \ Our findings can be summarized into two classes of general solutions depending of the parity of $N$. \ An important property of these solutions it is their very large number of free parameters \cite{ALS1, Avan}.
+In this work we have presented solutions of the reflection equation for the { TL} vertex models.
+Our findings can be summarized into two classes of solutions depending on $N$-parity.
+A large number of free parameters is an important caracteristic of these solutions.

+In analogy com the $R$-matrices form (\ref{mod.1}), the $K$-matrices have the same form (\ref{lkm.4}) and (\ref{lkm.5}), with all quantum group dependence in the diagonal entries through of matrix elements of $M$.

 These results pave the way to construct, solve and study physical properties of the underlying quantum spin chains with open boundaries, generalizing the previous efforts made for the case of periodic boundary conditions \cite {KLS2, LS2}.

-Although we do not know the Algebraic Bethe Ansatz for $N\neq 2$ , even for the periodic cases, we expect that the coordinate Bethe ansatz solution of the Temperley-Lieb models constructed from diagonal solutions presented here can be obtained by adapting the results of \cite{LSG} and the algebraic-funcional method presented in \cite{Galleas} may be a possibility to treat the non-diagonal cases.
-We expect the results presented here to motivate further developments on the subject of integrable open boundaries for the Temperley-Lieb vertex models based on $q$-deformed superalgebras \cite{Zhang}.
+We expect that the coordinate Bethe ansatz for all diagonal solutions presented here can be obtained by adapting the results of \cite{RLS2, LSG} and that its generalization, as in \cite{Crampe}, may be a possibility to treat the non-diagonal solutions.
+We also expect that these results give rise for the further developments on the subject of integrable open boundaries for the { TL}vertex models based on superalgebras \cite {Zhang}.